Diagnostic and Statistical Manual of Mental Disorders: Census Office, AMA and ISI (1840–1911)

 The initial impetus for developing a classification of mental disorders in the United States was the need to collect statistical information.
 The first official attempt was the 1840 census, which used a single category: "idiocy/insanity".
 Three years later, the American Statistical Association made an official protest to the U.S. House of Representatives, stating that "the most glaring and remarkable errors are found in the statements respecting nosology, prevalence of insanity, blindness, deafness, and dumbness, among the people of this nation", pointing out that, in many towns, African Americans were all marked as insane, and calling the statistics essentially useless.

 The Association of Medical Superintendents of American Institutions for the Insane ("The Superintendents' Association") was formed in 1844.

 In 1860, during the international statistical congress held in London, Florence Nightingale made a proposal that was to result in the development of the first international model of systematic collection of hospital data.

 In 1872, the American Medical Association (AMA) published its Nomenclature of Diseases, which included various "Disorders of the Intellect".
-Its use was short-lived however.
+However, its use was short-lived.

 Edward Jarvis and later Francis Amasa Walker helped expand the census, from two volumes in 1870 to twenty-five volumes in 1880.

 In 1888, the Census Office published Frederick H. Wines' 582-page volume called Report on the Defective, Dependent, and Delinquent Classes of the Population of the United States, As Returned at the Tenth Census (June 1, 1880).
 Wines used seven categories of mental illness, which were also adopted by the Superintendents: dementia, dipsomania (uncontrollable craving for alcohol), epilepsy, mania, melancholia, monomania, and paresis.

 In 1892, the Superintendents' Association expanded its membership to include other mental health workers, and renamed to the American Medico-Psychological Association (AMPA).

 In 1893, a French physician, Jacques Bertillon, introduced the Bertillon Classification of Causes of Death at a congress of the International Statistical Institute (ISI) in Chicago.
 (The ISI had commissioned him to create it in 1891).
 A number of countries adopted the ISI's system.
 In 1898, the American Public Health Association (APHA) recommended that United States registrars also adopt the system.

 In 1900, an ISI conference in Paris reformed the Bertillion Classification, and created the International List of Causes of Death (ILCD).
 Another conference would be held every ten years, and a new edition of the ILCD would be released.
 Five were ultimately issued.
 Non-fatal conditions were not included.

 In 1903, New York's Bellevue Hospital published "The Bellevue Hospital nomenclature of diseases and conditions", which included a section on "Diseases of the Mind".
 Revisions were released in 1909 and 1911.
 It was produced with the assistance of the AMA and Bureau of the Census.